DiegoSelle/master_thesis/README.md

 ###Modules:

 ####mesonh_atm.mesonh_atmosphere
-Includes inhouse developed modules prior to my time at RIS to access and index the atmospheric simulation data.
+Includes in-house developed modules prior to my time at RIS to access, index and interpolate the atmospheric simulation data.

 ####modules.cloud :
 Functions and objects related to the analysis I needed to do during my thesis.